bangadang/stackIT/FS25/Dataengineering.md

 	- Encryption, firewalls and secure authentication are important between nodes
 - Topology is dynamic, nodes can be added removed or fail at any time
 	- the system must be adaptable
-- There isn't just one admin, as distributed systems are often managed by teams
+- There isn't just one admin, as distributed systems are often managed by teams, departments or different organizations, which means conflicting changes or misconfiguration can happen
+- Transport costs are not zero, as moving data across machines or regions cost money and time
+- The network is not homogenous
 ## Sharding
 ## Replication
 ## consistent hashing